Platonenkov/BlazorNotifier/README.md

 ```

 you can take
-Notifi.events to show id -> key, and (date, message)
+Notifi.events to show Time -> key, and message

-ore
-notification.Messages - > collection of BlazorNotifierMessage

 ### 11 Add Service to Server
 ```C#